-• If you try to update the network information after you connect or disconnect an mLAN device that does not support S400, the system changes the mLAN transmission speed.
+• If you try to update the network information after you connect or disconnect an mLAN device that does not support \$400, the computer changes the mLAN transmission speed.
 This extra process may slow down the operation.
-However, the process will not affect the subsequent performance.
+However, the process will not affect subsequent performance.